Creating and Cloning Repositories: git init vs git clone

 git clone https://github.com/username/repository.git my-custom-folder

 The repository contents are identical regardless of what you name the folder.
 The custom name only affects the local directory and has no impact on the remote or the project history.
+This is purely a convenience feature for organizing your local workspace.

 Difference Between git init and git clone

 Both commands result in a local Git repository, but they serve different starting points and produce different initial states.
 Knowing when to use each one is straightforward once you understand what each does.
+Think of git init as starting a blank notebook, and git clone as making a photocopy of someone else's completed notebook.

 | Feature | git init | git clone |